On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Results

 where the variables $q_i$ and $p_i$ represent position and momentum of the $i$th mass, respectively, $i=1,\cdots, d$.
 Here $m_i$ and $k_i$ are the mass of the $i$th mass and force coefficient of the $i$th spring, respectively, and they are randomly and uniformly sampled (for exact value, see the supplementary material).
 We first introduce the training dataset to train NeurVec and the testing dataset for evaluation.
 The training and testing simulations are uniformly sampled every time interval $\eta = 2e-1$.
 The initial states are sampled randomly from uniform distribution $\pi:=\mathcal{U}([-2.5, 2.5]^d\times[-2.5, 2.5]^d)$.
 We set the dimension $d=20$ so the dimension of the state is $40$.
 Given a scheme $S$, the training dataset is generated by $S$ with $\Delta^{\rm F}t = 1e-3$.
 The reference simulations in the testing set are generated by RK4 with sufficiently small step size $1e-4$ (see the supplementary material).

 Next, we demonstrate the performance of NeurVec in terms of accuracy and speed.
 NeurVec learns from the simulations of $\Delta^{\rm F}t=1e-3$ and is applied to the numerical solver with $\Delta^{\rm C}t=2e-1$.
 We characterize accuracy by the MSE between the reference and the simulated solution.
 In the short-term simulation on the time interval $[0,17]$, the numerical solutions of the coarse step size ($\Delta^{\rm C}t \geq 1e-1$) incur considerable simulation error and become unstable if Euler and the improved Euler are used (Fig.~\ref{fig:2}a).
 By contrast, NeurVec ($\Delta^{\rm NV}t=2e-1$) achieves a stable solution with accuracy comparable to that of the fine step size $\Delta^{\rm F}t=1e-3$ (Fig.~\ref{fig:2}a), which means that NeurVec can overcome the stability restriction.
-Moreover, we verify the long-term performance of NeurVec.
-On time intervals $[180,200]$ (Fig.~\ref{fig:3}a) and $[570,600]$ (Fig.~\ref{fig:3}b), NeurVec ($\Delta^{\rm NV}t=2e-1$) has the consistent trend of error change with time and still maintains accuracy of the same magnitude as $\Delta^{\rm C}t=1e-3$.
 These observations indicate that NeurVec learns the error distribution from the fine step size dataset and compensates for errors caused by the use of the coarse step size, demonstrating that NeurVec is compatible to these solvers.
 To better display the runtime, we benchmark the runtime of $\Delta^{\rm C}t=2e-1$ as one unit.
 The use of NeurVec increases for a certain runtime ($\epsilon\leq 0.38$) for a single step (compared with $\Delta^{\rm C}t=2e-1$), but NuerVec has accuracy comparable to that of $\Delta^{\rm F}t=1e-3$, which needs 200 steps for integrating over the time interval $2e-1$.
 The runtime of $\Delta^{\rm F}t=1e-3$ is much higher than that of NeurVec ($\Delta^{\rm C}t=2e-1$) ($P$ value $\ll$ 0.001 under two-sided t-tests), and NeurVec enables these numerical methods to have more than 150$\times$ speedup on the spring-chain systems (Fig.~\ref{fig:2}b).